krother/software-engineering-python/README.md

 * Nick Barnes.
 Publish your computer code: it is good enough.
 Nature 467, 2010, 753.
 * Rother, Rother, Puton, Potrzebowski, Wywial, Bujnicki.
 * Alyssa Goodman.
 Ten Simple Rules for the Care and Feeding of Scientific Data.
 PLOS CompBiol, 2014.
+* How science goes wrong, The Economist, 2013.

 ## License
 This book is released under the conditions of the Creative Commons Attribution Share-alike license 3.0.